Aftaputra/Microscope-OF/docs/source/extensions/structure.rst

 Basic extension structure
 =========================

-An extension starts as a simple instance of :py:class:`labthings.extensions.BaseExtension`.
+An extension starts as a subclass of :py:class:`labthings.extensions.BaseExtension`.
 Each extension is described by a single ``BaseExtension`` instance, containing any number of methods, API views, and additional hardware components.

+You will build your extension by subclassing :py:class:`labthings.extensions.BaseExtension`, and adding the class to a top-level `LABTHINGS_EXTENSIONS` list.

 In order to access the currently running microscope object, use the :py:func:`labthings.find_component` function, with the argument ``"org.openflexure.microscope"``.
 Likewise, any new components attached by other extensions can be found using their full name, as above.